crond-jaist/cylms/README.md

   `$ /path/to/create_scorm_template.sh /full/path/to/cylms`

-* Download and start the sample Moodle VM that is also provided on
+* Download and extract the sample Moodle VM that is also provided on
   GitHub:

   `$ tar -zxvf moodle.tgz`

+  NOTE: It is also possible to set up your own Moodle host; if you prefer to do so, follow the instructions in the User Guide.

+* Register and start the sample Moodle VM:

   `$ virsh define moodle.xml`

   `$ virsh start moodle`

-  NOTE: It is also possible to set up your own Moodle host; if you prefer to do so, follow the instructions in the User Guide.
+  NOTE: Before running the commands above, you will first need to update the tag `<source file='...'/>` in the file `moodle.xml` to specify the actual location of the VM disk image `moodle.qcow2` on your host.

 ### Utilization